LukeNeedham/VocabDrill/README.md

 #TODO
-I am in the middle of refactoring to use props, and holding viewmode elsewhere
+I am in the middle of refactoring to Compose, to greatly simplify logic.

+Only test on a real device, as Compose TextFields are broken on emulator at time of writing.

 # Architecture